ChallengeSY/nebunoid/manual.md

 Fusion Designs is a hybrid 20-level campaign.
 This campaign makes use of the newly introduced "brick fusion" mechanic, allowing for blocks of *any* shape.
 Save points are present in every level up to level 19.

 #### Challenge Campaign
 The 30-level Challenge Campaign amps up the difficulty several notches by spamming strong blocks like it is hard to believe.
-Every level demonstrates one or more of the following: Invincible blocks, strong blocks (some will be bio-regenerative), and invisible blocks that may lead to any of the preceding elements
+Every level demonstrates one or more of the following: Invincible blocks, strong blocks (some will be bio-regenerative), and invisible blocks that may lead to any of the preceding elements.
+This is also the first campaign to introduce exploding blocks that bloom instead of destroy outright.

 Additionally, save points appear less frequently than they did in previous campaigns; appearing every three levels starting with level 1, up to level 28.
 As usual, the final level disallows continues.

+#### Ungated Adaptations
+This 40-level campaign was originally built as a trilogy of sets for a script-enhanced title.
+Although scripting itself is absent, this campaign takes near full advantage of Nebunoid's own mechanics in order to form an overpowering experience.

 #### Maximum Insanity
 Maximum Insanity makes Challenge Campaign look easy by mixing the most dangerous elements into 30 levels worth of sinister combinations.
 Save points appear even less frequently; every five levels starting with level 1, up to level 26.

 #### Celestial Journey
-Celestial Journey is the longest finite official campaign, at 40 levels.
+Celestial Journey is another long official campaign, at 40 levels.
 It makes plenty of cross-universe references, and is still on par with that of the **Challenge Campaign**.

 Like Maximum Insanity, save points appear every five levels starting with level 1.
 In addition to a final boss at level 40, there is a mid-boss at level 20.
 Both of these levels disallow continues.